Shaping the Future: Advancing Women’s Brain Health Research

 It utilises individual genomic information to predict drug response or resistance, maximising therapeutic efficacy while minimising adverse effects.

-Women metabolise certain medications differently than men due to variations in enzyme activity levels, and understanding these differences can lead to more effective prescriptions and customised therapies for female-specific like Alzheimer’s or Parkinson’s disease.
+Women metabolise certain medications differently than men due to variations in enzyme activity levels, and understanding these differences can lead to more effective prescriptions and customised therapies for female-specific neurodegenerative disorders like Alzheimer’s or Parkinson’s disease.

 By harnessing the potential of precision pharmacology and customised therapies, researchers can better comprehend intricate biological mechanisms unique to women and their influence on brain health outcomes.